Chart Color Schemes

 North Boambee Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in North Boambee Valley, as per the latest Census, consisted of 95.1% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 78.4% houses and 21.6% other dwellings.
-Home ownership in North Boambee Valley was at 48.3%, with mortgaged dwellings at 32.5% and rented ones at 19.3%.
-The median monthly mortgage repayment in the area was $1,804, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure was recorded at $465, compared to Non-Metro NSW's $370.
+In North Boambee Valley, as per the latest Census evaluation, 95.1% of dwellings were houses, with the remaining 4.8% being semi-detached, apartments, or other types of dwellings.
+This compares to Non-Metro NSW's figures of 78.4% houses and 21.6% other dwellings.
+Home ownership in North Boambee Valley stood at 48.3%, with mortgaged properties making up 32.5% and rented dwellings comprising 19.3%.
+The median monthly mortgage repayment in the area was $1,804, surpassing Non-Metro NSW's average of $1,733.
+Meanwhile, the median weekly rent figure in North Boambee Valley was recorded at $465, compared to Non-Metro NSW's $370.
 Nationally, North Boambee Valley's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing